qgis/QGIS-Documentation/source/docs/training_manual/foreword/preparing_data.rst

 #.
 Press :guilabel:`OK`.

-   In the :guilabel:`Layers` panel, the temporary :guilabel:`place` layer is swapped in place with the saved :guilabel:`places` shapefile layer and the temporary icon next to it removed.
+   In the :guilabel:`Layers` panel, the temporary :guilabel:`place` layer is replaced with the saved :guilabel:`places` shapefile layer and the temporary icon next to it removed.
 #.
 Double-click the layer to open its :menuselection:`Layer Properties -->
    Source` tab and update the :guilabel:`Layer name` property to match the file